enriquepablo/nlproject/_sources/npl_foundation.txt

 In short, our formal naïve set theory is a first order theory with 2 basic predicates (not counting equality), those of "belonging to a set", and "being a subset of another set".
-They get their form through a set of axiomatic rules, basically extensionality, and a definition of subset in terms of belonging.
+These predicates get their form through a small set of axioms, basically extensionality, and a definition of subset in terms of belonging.

 Now, if we make a correspondence between these formal set predicates and the copular use of the verb to be, we have a formal system